huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _“Love does not consist in gazing at each other, but in looking” — Antoine De Saint-Exupéry_

 * Is this relationship making me fulfilled or just less lonely?
-If a relationship isn't creating feelings of fulfillment, it won't last.
+If a relationship isn’t creating feelings of fulfillment, it won’t last.
 * Find the people who create your fulfillment, not just reduce your loneliness.

 ---

 [@chapman5LoveLanguages2014]

-1. **Acts of Service:** Proactively make your partner's life easier.
+1. **Acts of Service:** Proactively make your partner’s life easier.
 Even a small task like cleaning their room counts.
 This shows that their concerns are your concerns and that their priorities are your priorities.
 2. **Words of Affirmation:** Use acknowledgement and encouragement to help your partner feel more confident about their decisions in life.
 3. **Physical Touch:** Provide intimacy in whatever way your partner appreciates it.
 4. **Quality Time:** Make dedicated time to be with your partner.
-This doesn't mean being together in the same room.
+This doesn’t mean being together in the same room.
 It means having one-on-one time to focus on how to help each other grow and continue to love each other.
-5. **Receiving Gifts:** For some, receiving gifts signals that you remain top of mind for your partner and that they can't shake the desire to make you feel good.
+5. **Receiving Gifts:** For some, receiving gifts signals that you remain top of mind for your partner and that they can’t shake the desire to make you feel good.
 Gifts can be tangible or intangible, expensive or free.

 ---